johnpuddephatt/turveyworld/src/pages/yoga.md

 Please book before with reception.

-### Sheng Yoga

-Monthly classes for refugee and asylum seeking women.
+Gerry will be restarting classes for refugee and asylum seeking women.
 In collaboration with LASSN.
-Space generously donated by Sheng Yoga.
+Space and technical equipment generously donated by The Yoga Space.